JuliaSpacePhysics/SPEDAS.jl/docs/src/validation/pyspedas.md

 !!! note "Performance Notes"
     - Calling Python from Julia (via [PythonCall.jl](https://github.com/JuliaPy/PythonCall.jl)) introduces only a negligible overhead, typically within nanoseconds.
     - Memory allocations shown in Julia benchmarks do not include allocations that occur within Python.
 To measure Python-side allocations, profiling should be done directly in Python.
-    - The documentation and benchmarks are generated using a single thread on GitHub Actions.
+    - The documentation and benchmarks are generated using GitHub Actions.
 Running the code locally with multiple threads (e.g., by setting `JULIA_NUM_THREADS`) can yield even greater performance improvements for Julia.

 ```@example pyspedas
 using PySPEDAS